 THE KEMRI Internal Research Grant (IRG) Call for Applications FY 2022/2023

 The Kenya Medical Research Institute (KEMRI) Internal Research Grants (IRGs) funding mechanism seeks to strengthen research capacity in the Institute through supporting innovative research projects.
 The scope of the research proposals/projects to be supported in the 6th innovations call 2020/2021call must be in line with;

 - The National goals and priorities of Kenya’s National Health Sector Medium Term Strategic Plan-(www.health.go.ke)

 - Kenya Vision 2030-(https://vision2030.go.ke).

 Projects that contribute new knowledge applicable to Universal Health Care will have added advantage.
 However, proposals that demonstrate exceptional creativity and potential for great impact will equally be considered.
-Please click here for the link to Guidelines for the 6th innovations call 2020/2021, guidelines for 10th Early Career Scientists call 2020/2021 and necessary application forms.
+Please click here for the link to Guidelines for Application and necessary application forms.

 LIST OF GOK PROJECTS AWARDED FY 2017/2018 AND 2018/2019